 - Introductory Statistics with Randomization and Simulation by Diez, Barr, and Çetinkaya-Rundel https://www.openintro.org/stat/textbook.php?stat_book=isrs

 This should be a review for most of you.
 Your goal should be to understand the concepts then solve the numerical exercises in Python, R, or Matlab.
-Note that learning how to learn is one of goals of this review.
 The references below will help you implement the linear algebra methods in Python, R, or Matlab.

 - Linear Algebra by Hefferon - http://joshua.smcvt.edu/linearalgebra/